 When you want to change any condition or restriction on your license, for instance, you need to wear corrective lenses or glasses, you must go to a DriveTest Center and pass any required test.
 Remember to bring your current driver’s license and any supporting documentation necessary for the specific change when you go to the OntarioService because they are required for any change of information.

 Read more >> How To Order A Customized License PLate?

 When my license was suspended?

-- Complete all programs and court processes to clear the suspension of your driver’s license
+- Finish all programs and court processes to clear the suspension of your driver’s license

 - 1 to 3 years: you are required to take a vision test

-- 10+ years: you must finish the entire Graduated Licensing Program from the very beginning as if you were a new driver
+- 10+ years: you are required to complete the full Graduated Licensing Program from scratch as if you were a brand-new driver.